5 Tips For Buying a Backpacking Tent

 Don’t suffer with an unnecessarily heavy backpack.
 See “My Top 5 Ultralight Backpacking Tips.”

 Okay, cost matters, and you probably have a budget.
 But making it your top priority blinds you to more important aspects to consider.
 Seek out what you want in a tent first, then shop for prices.
 If you’re on a tight budget, you can still get a good tent, but you will most likely have to compromise somewhere—probably settling for something a little heavier; lightweight tents are more expensive.
 But if you have the means to splurge on a high-end tent (or any gear and apparel), it will be money well spent, making you more comfortable both on the trail (thanks to lighter gear) and in camp.
 Plus, a tent will typically last for many years.
 If you use it a lot, think of the value in terms of dollars spent per night of camping.

-I’ve been testing gear for Backpacker Magazine for 20 years.
+NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
-See my review of my five favorite backpacking tents and all of my reviews by clicking on the Gear Reviews category at left or in the main menu, and my other Skills stories for more backcountry tips.
+See categorized menus of all of my gear reviews and skills stories at The Big Outside.

 See also my stories: